 - One parent is employed and one parent is disabled or incapacitated based on specific benefits.

-The government is also introducing a ‘Grace Period’ so that if a parent’s employment circumstances change they can retain their free childcare place for a set amount of time.
+The government has also introducing a ‘Grace Period’ so that if a parent’s employment circumstances change they can retain their free childcare place for a set amount of time.
 This will:

 - Provide continuity for the child

 - Give parents the opportunity to regain employment; and;

 - Give childcare providers certainty that if they offer a free childcare place, they will not risk having an empty place immediately following those changes in circumstances.

 30 hours free childcare can also be used alongside Tax Free Childcare